 By finding the line between ‘Still Glasgow’ and ‘Glasgow Kiss’, using technology and my own vision, it might hit the target I’m aiming for: sparking something within people and asking them to really look at the work.

-At this moment I want to select a couple of objects from the GSA archives, Katie at the archives who have suggested a few great work to include, some not digitised yet but I would love to have digital copies, physical copies or even the real work displayed in my collection.
-Katie has also put me in contact with one of her colleagues Jennifer who is in the WestDunbartonshire archives, so that might supply me with even more material.
+At this moment, I want to select a couple of objects from the GSA archives.
+Katie at the archives has suggested a few great works to include, some not digitised yet, but I would love to have digital, physical, or even the originals displayed in my collection.
+Katie has also put me in contact with one of her colleagues, Jennifer, who works at the West Dunbartonshire archives, so that might provide me with even more material.

 GSA Archives:

-Katie in the archives has already suggested the photography work of Robert Trotter who was a street photographer from Dumbarton (which I have also spent most of my life as my mothers family is from there) who has one digitised work (seen below) and a collection in the archives that I’d like to see properly and integrate into my project.
+Katie in the archives has already suggested the photography work of Robert Trotter, who was a street photographer from Dumbarton (which I have also spent most of my life, as my mother’s family is from there), who has one digitised work (seen below) and a collection in the archives that I’d like to see properly and integrate into my project.

 Robert Trotter, a piece from his ‘At Work’ collection.

-My thoughts at point:
+My thoughts at the point:

 “Even in literature and art, no man who bothers about originality will ever be original: whereas if you simply try to tell the truth (without caring twopence how often it has been told before) you will, nine times out of ten, become original without ever having noticed it”